Wyattari/VRSmoothCamUnity/README.md

 <h1 align="center">VR Smooth Camera Plugin for Unity</h3>

 <p align="center">
-  Simple camera smoothing prefab to help facilitate the in-editor capture of VR content in Unity.
+  Simple camera smoothing tool to help facilitate the in-editor capture of VR content in Unity.
 </p>

 ## Uhhh, Why?

-The movement of a VR headset on a persons head is often jittery.
+Capturing movement in a VR headset often results in jittery footage because of the natural movement of a head—which is fine for the person wearing the headset, but not great for the person viewing it on a flat screen.

 ![](01_NoSmoothing.gif)

 <sup>(no smoothing)</sup>

-If you smooth it out, it looks more cinematic.
+Smoothing that movement out gives you a more cinematic look that’s much easier on the eyes.

 ![](02_SmoothDamp.gif)

 <sup>(SmoothDamp position & rotation)</sup>

-Smoothing helps to bridge the gap between what you see on flat screen vs what it feels like in the VR experience.
+The VR Smooth Camera is a simple in-editor tool that allows you to achieve clearer, more cinematic footage for flat screen sharing of VR content.

-Using a separate capture camera also allows you to adjust camera settings without affecting the player's perspective.
-This is useful if your hands that you can see in-game are often cropped out of the 16:9 captured footage.
+This also allows you to adjust camera settings without affecting the player's perspective, so in-game hands won’t be cropped out of 16:9 captured footage.

 ![](03_SmoothDamp_WiderFOV_LockedZ.gif)

 <sup>(SmoothDamp position & rotation, wider FOV, locked camera roll)</sup>

-In the end the goal is to have a simple in-editor tool that allows you to achieve clearer, more cinematic footage for flat screen sharing of VR content.
+The VR Smooth Camera helps bridge the gap between what you see on flat screen vs what you experience in VR.

 ## How it Works
 - The package includes a prefab with a camera and smoothing script that follows your preferred target.
-This allows you to go through motions normally while smoothing is applied to the separate smoothed camera only.
+This allows you to go through motions normally while smoothing is applied to only the separate smoothed camera.
-- Optionally, you may enable a window in your VR perspective that allows you to monitor the view of the smoothed camera.
-I find this helpful if you're trying to frame things in really specific ways.
+- You can also enable a window in your VR perspective that allows you to monitor the view of the smoothed camera and make sure you get your framing just right.

 ![](04_Monitor.gif)